finos/FDC3/README.md

 The specifications are informed by agreed [business use cases](https://fdc3.finos.org/docs/use-cases/overview), and implemented and used by leading [financial industry participants](https://fdc3.finos.org/community#type-all).

+## More Resources

-See https://fdc3.finos.org for more information, including on [Compliance] and the [FDC3 charter], as well as a comprehensive [API Reference].
-You can also take the free [FDC3 Training](https://www.edx.org/course/fdc3-interoperability-for-the-financial-desktop) for an introduction to FDC3's core concepts and usage.
+ - See https://fdc3.finos.org for more information, including on [Compliance] and the [FDC3 charter], as well as a comprehensive [API Reference].
+ - You can also take the free [FDC3 Training](https://www.edx.org/course/fdc3-interoperability-for-the-financial-desktop) for an introduction to FDC3's core concepts and usage.
+ - The [FDC3 Community Page Training Tab](https://fdc3.finos.org/community#type-examples-and-training) also contains a selection of online resources to browse.

 [FDC3 Charter]: https://fdc3.finos.org/docs/fdc3-charter
 [Compliance]: https://fdc3.finos.org/docs/fdc3-compliance